JonmarCorpuz/SecondBrain/Protocol -  BGP.md

 A Keepalive message ensures that the connection between BGP speakers remains active and that they're still reachable

+* Serves as a means to maintain the connectivity and state of the BGP session between two BGP speakers

 ## Update Message

+An Update message

 ## Notification Message

+A Notification message